kedro-org/kedro/docs/source/data/kedro_io.md

 When using lazy saving, the dataset will be written _after_ the `after_node_run` [hook](../hooks/introduction).
 ```

-### Incremental loads with `IncrementalDataSet`
+### Incremental loads with `IncrementalDataset`

-[IncrementalDataSet](/kedro.io.IncrementalDataSet) is a subclass of `PartitionedDataset`, which stores the information about the last processed partition in the so-called `checkpoint`. `IncrementalDataSet` addresses the use case when partitions have to be processed incrementally, i.e. each subsequent pipeline run should only process the partitions which were not processed by the previous runs.
+[IncrementalDataset](/kedro.io.IncrementalDataset) is a subclass of `PartitionedDataset`, which stores the information about the last processed partition in the so-called `checkpoint`. `IncrementalDataset` addresses the use case when partitions have to be processed incrementally, i.e. each subsequent pipeline run should only process the partitions which were not processed by the previous runs.

 This checkpoint, by default, is persisted to the location of the data partitions.
-For example, for `IncrementalDataSet` instantiated with path `s3://my-bucket-name/path/to/folder`, the checkpoint will be saved to `s3://my-bucket-name/path/to/folder/CHECKPOINT`, unless [the checkpoint configuration is explicitly overwritten](#checkpoint-configuration).
+For example, for `IncrementalDataset` instantiated with path `s3://my-bucket-name/path/to/folder`, the checkpoint will be saved to `s3://my-bucket-name/path/to/folder/CHECKPOINT`, unless [the checkpoint configuration is explicitly overwritten](#checkpoint-configuration).

 The checkpoint file is only created _after_ [the partitioned dataset is explicitly confirmed](#incremental-dataset-confirm).

 #### Incremental dataset load

-Loading `IncrementalDataSet` works similarly to [`PartitionedDataset`](#partitioned-dataset-load) with several exceptions:
+Loading `IncrementalDataset` works similarly to [`PartitionedDataset`](#partitioned-dataset-load) with several exceptions:
-1. `IncrementalDataSet` loads the data _eagerly_, so the values in the returned dictionary represent the actual data stored in the corresponding partition, rather than a pointer to the load function. `IncrementalDataSet` considers a partition relevant for processing if its ID satisfies the comparison function, given the checkpoint value.
+1. `IncrementalDataset` loads the data _eagerly_, so the values in the returned dictionary represent the actual data stored in the corresponding partition, rather than a pointer to the load function. `IncrementalDataset` considers a partition relevant for processing if its ID satisfies the comparison function, given the checkpoint value.
-2. `IncrementalDataSet` _does not_ raise a `DataSetError` if load finds no partitions to return - an empty dictionary is returned instead.
-An empty list of available partitions is part of a normal workflow for `IncrementalDataSet`.
+2. `IncrementalDataset` _does not_ raise a `DataSetError` if load finds no partitions to return - an empty dictionary is returned instead.
+An empty list of available partitions is part of a normal workflow for `IncrementalDataset`.

 #### Incremental dataset save

-The `IncrementalDataSet` save operation is identical to the [save operation of the `PartitionedDataset`](#partitioned-dataset-save).
+The `IncrementalDataset` save operation is identical to the [save operation of the `PartitionedDataset`](#partitioned-dataset-save).

 #### Incremental dataset confirm